mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat547-hw10-thibodeau-mylinh/hw10-unwrapped-api.md

 **IMPORTANT:** An alternative method has been used to retrieve the OMIM API data: I mainly used adapted functions instead of `GET()` from the library httr.

 **IMPORTANT:** I spent quite a bit of time trying to make some output files that you guys could see while respecting the protected data restriction of the OMIM API.
-Please install the packages XML and xml2 in order to be able to take a better look at the OMIM API xml output examples in the [data\_sample folder](%22stat547-hw10-thibodeau-mylinh/data_sample%22), and otherwise, I have put some data samples in the homework, but the aesthetic of it is not great.
+Please install the packages XML and xml2 in order to be able to take a better look at the OMIM API xml output examples in the [data\_sample](https://github.com/mylinhthibodeau/STAT545-HW-thibodeau-mylinh/tree/master/stat547-hw10-thibodeau-mylinh/data_sample), and otherwise, I have put some data samples in the homework, but the aesthetic of it is not great.

 Homework 10 requirements
 ========================